garima-mahato/END2/Session11-AdvancedConceptsAnd4thHandsOn/README.md

 #### 1) Feed Forward Step 1

 Tensor corresponding to 1st word/token('elles') [351] is taken from input tensor.
 It is then reshaped to add batch dimension and passed to the embedding layer.

 ```
 embedded_input = embedding(input_tensor[i].view(-1, 1))
 ```

-Output of embedding layer is passed into LSTM Layer
+Output of embedding layer is passed into LSTM Layer.

 ```
 output, (encoder_hidden, encoder_cell_state) = lstm(embedded_input, (encoder_hidden, encoder_cell_state))
 encoder_outputs[i] += output[0,0]
 ```

-View of Encoder Ouput
+Below is the view of Encoder Output.
+The encoding learnt by LSTM with respect to the first token or word in 256 dimensions is being represented.

 ```
 plot_matrix(encoder_outputs)
 ```